37 per week

 - work with victims of crime.

-In this job you’ll work closely with a range of other agencies such as the police, social services, substance misuse services and Youth Offending Teams.
+In this job you’ll work closely with other agencies like the police, social services, substance misuse services and Youth Offending Teams.

 Working hours and conditions